 The T Level in Education and Childcare will provide you with a licence to practice (EYE) and progression into skilled employment, Higher Education or apprenticeship.

-Five GCSEs at grade 4 (C) or above, including maths and English.
-You will need a clear enhanced DBS in order to undertake placements working with babies and children.
+You will need five GCSEs at grades 4-9, including Maths & English Language.
+We also require you to have a clear enhanced DBS in order to undertake placements working with babies and children.

 Year 1 Assessment Method -